acp91/ARPSLS_game/README.md

 # ARPSLS

+# Overview
-package to play rock, paper, scissors, lizard, spock game
+Files for PyPi Package to play rock, paper, scissors, lizard, spock game - this is just for fun

-amazing rock paper scissors lizard spock
+You can download the package by calling
+***
+pip install arpsls

+command in your console